-Best garden fire pits reviewed
+Best garden fire pits reviewed and compared

 There’s something primal, buried deep in our subconscious, that makes us feel safe and protected when we are sat around an open fire.